 If you are expecting twins or triplets, or have other risk factors, you will probably have at least two of your antenatal appointments with an obstetrician at the hospital.

-As soon as you know you're pregnant, make an appointment to see your doctor or a midwife.
+As soon as you know you're pregnant, make an appointment to see your GP or a midwife.

 If you would like a private midwife, visit the Independent Midwives UK website and put your postcode in the search box to find details of midwives in your area.